 For individuals who are already obese, options include:

-• Behavioral Therapy: Counseling and support groups can help address emotional eating and develop strategies for long-term weight management.
+- Counseling or support groups: help improve alternate choices to address emotional eating and develop future strategies for controlling weight.

 Global Prevalence

-The prevalence of obesity has been rising globally at an alarming rate.
-According to the World Health Organization (WHO), worldwide obesity has nearly tripled since 1975.
+The prevalence of obesity is on the rise at the globe because of very dangerous rate.
+WHO have reported that worldwide obesity had almost tripled between 1975.
 In more than 1.9 billion adults were overweight, and of these, over 650 million were obese.
-The rates of childhood obesity are also increasing, with about 340 million children and adolescents aged 5-19 classified as overweight or obese or obese in 2016.
+The rates of childhood obesity also increase, with about 340 million children and adolescents aged 5-19 classified as overweight or obese or obese in 2016.

 Conclusion